PreviousErik/Unity_Console/README.md

 ## Can not find a good name for this section, so here you go

-### What commands exist? / searching
+### What commands exist?
+The console will automatically add and keep track of all entries.

+### How many commands are to many?
-The console will automatiaclly keep track of and add all entries, and you can easily search through over 1,000 entries lightning-fast.
+It can easily search through over 1,000 entries lightning-fast.
+If you get to the point that you have so many entries/commands that your game starts to slow down when you seach, you have other issues!

 ### What variables do i need?
 The console shows what other variables that each command requires.